jaketae/jaketae.github.io/_posts/2020-06-02-dissecting-lstm.md

 \end{align}
 $$

 (2) is another forward pass involving concatenation, much like we saw in (1) with $f_t$.
 The only difference is that, instead of forgetting, $i_t$ is meant to simulate an update of the cell state.
-In some LSTM variants, $i_t$ is simply replaced with $1 - f_t$, in which cas the cell state update would be rewritten as
+In some LSTM variants, $i_t$ is simply replaced with $1 - f_t$, in which case the cell state update would be rewritten as

 $$
 C_t = f_t \odot C_{t - 1} + (1 - f_t) \odot \tilde{C}_t \tag{4-2}